 What's the latest you've ever stayed up for whatever reason?

 All night.
 Just waited till the next day.
 It's happened quite a few times.
 I can't do it as well now; the older you get the harder that is.
 Your body just shuts down.
 I remember pulling an all nighter in college studying for a theatre composition class.
 We had to play all the scales on the piano properly, and do all this technical stuff, and know how to do it on the spot when the teacher asked you.
 I had a lot of work to do to just figure it out real quick.
 They had these tiny rehearsal rooms.
 They're like as big as this couch, like not even, the whole room is just one upright piano.
 So I went at like 6pm, and drank a bunch of caffeine and I stayed up until the sun rose.
 At the end of it I was just trying to calm down because I knew my class was at 8am so I was like, "I'll just study from now until class and I pass".

 What was your worst phase?

 The most awkward phase of my life was when I was about 13 years old in Arkansas.
-We just moved again, and it was one of those changes where you don't know anybody and it was really cliquey at school.
-It was a private school, and I'd just come from a public school; apparently, I wasn't dressed "cool."
-Everybody looked totally different, and I just felt like a total outsider.
-I'd just had my hair cut really short, and my hair used to be really thick, so it was like a mushroom on top of my head, and I had braces.
+We just moved again and it was one of those changes where you don't know anybody and it was really cliquey at school.
+It was a private school and I'd just come from a public school and I wasn't dressed apparently 'cool'.
+Everybody looked totally different and I just felt like a total outsider.
+I'd just had my hair cut really short and my hair used to be really thick so it was like a mushroom on top of my head and I had braces.
 Who likes their body and the way they talk and doesn't think everything is awful at 13?
 That's all of us.